MLHale/nebraska-gencyber-modules/2019/rube_goldberg_introduction/README.md

 > See this [video of all of the times it didn't work](https://www.youtube.com/watch?v=7bMbgW32wfA)

 ### Challenge
-Create a machine that drops a ball into a cup.
+Create a machine that `takes the trash out` (AKA drops a piece of trash into a cup).

 * Use your GenCyber workbook to document a model __abstraction__ of your design.
 Use the `draw out your initial design` section.
 Like the girls in the video, try to plan out what concepts will work together to make your design work.
 * How will you test your design?
 Write down your `test criteria` in the workbook and what your expectations are.